petebacondarwin/foodme-intro/step-05/README.md

-# Step 4
+# Step 5

-Simple structured app with code in app.js
+We are able to view and update the delivery info.

+Create a new fmRestaurantList component

+* Create a new fmRestaurantList component
+* Move the static restaurant list HTML into the template for fmRestaurantList
+* Add the new module as a dependency of the app module
+* Use the fmRestaurantList component in the index template.

-Add a list of restaurants to choose from:
+Display a data driven list of restaurants using a repeated template

-* Initialize a mock list of restaurants in the `AppController`
+* Initialize a mock list of restaurants in the FmRestaurantList controller.
 * Bind the template to the list of restaurants using the `ng-repeat` directive